dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2220: Regular school attendance facilitates personal and academic growth.
+### T2220: Regular school attendance is crucial for academic success and personal development.

 |Support|
 |---|